induktio/thinker/Details.md

 45. [BUG][SMAX] Interludes 6 and 7 would display incorrect string variables specific to Caretakers or Usurpers for non-Alien factions.
 They now show correct values for human factions as well as Aliens.
 46. [BUG] Interlude 6 would sometimes be triggered by native life forms causing issues with variables and not making sense, this interlude (and it's follow up #7) are designed for another specific faction.
 Add check to skip if faction killing unit is alien.
 47. [BUG] Fixed display when scenario editor is enabled for changing former owner inside a base (#CHANGEFORMER) since menu didn't load correctly.
-48. [BUG] Fixed parsing of alpha/x.txt of "retool strictness" to include "never free" which only really applies to giving penalty secret projects.
+48. [BUG] Fixed the parsing of the "Retool strictness" value in alpha/x.txt so "Never Free" works correctly.
+This would only apply if you wanted to give a retooling penalty when switching to "Secret Projects".
-49. [BUG][MOD] Giving FREEPROTO factions (spartans) undocumented retool strictness ability when learn necesseary tech.
+49. [BUG][MOD] Factions with the FREEPROTO flag (Spartans) will gain free retooling in their bases as long as the production switch is within the same category (unit to unit, base facility to base facility) and they've discovered the necessary tech ("Advanced Subatomic Theory").
+This is to resolve the issue with FREEPROTO factions never being able to gain the undocumented retooling ability of "Skunkworks" when it is fairly clear that they should.
-50. [EXPLOIT] Save/Load queue
+50. [EXPLOIT] Using the right click "Save current list to template" and "Load template into list" features of base queue can be used to bypass retooling completely.
+Fixed so these queue template features only save and load the actual queue and not affect the item currently in production.
-51. [BUG] Additional check to initial tile when build aquifer rather that tiles around it
+51. [BUG] When drilling an aquifer, there isn't a check whether a river already exists in the initial square.
+Now, it checks the the initial square as well as the eight square around it.
-52. [BUG] Diplomacy dialog sometimes had wrong faction id set
+52. [BUG] Fixed an issue where diplomacy dialog could be incorrectly displayed due to faction id value being set incorrectly.
+This is best exhibited where Progenitors switch into "Human" dialog syntax.